SUSE/cap-release-notes/Installation-SUSE-CAP-1.0.md

 *These are instructions for installing the latest SUSE Cloud Application Platform 1.0 milestone release.
 The product is sill in pre-release stage.
 The final product release will be documented in the official documentation.*

-These instructions are assuming that you have a suitable Kubernetes setup such as SUSE CaaSP with active Kube DNS and a storage class for persistant data.
+These instructions are assuming that you have a suitable Kubernetes setup such as SUSE CaaS Platform with active Kube DNS and a storage class for persistant data.
 Details how to check that can be found in the [SUSE Cloud Foundry Wiki](https://github.com/SUSE/scf/wiki/How-to-Install-SCF#requirements-for-kubernetes).

 ## Configuring the deployment